Ivo-Balbaert/The_Way_to_Jai/book/22_Polymorphic procedures.md

     // => [true, false, true, false] of type [] bool, cast to bool is true }
 ```
-We only need one version of `convert`, and arg is now said to be **polymorphic**, of a **generic** type **$T**.
+We only need one version of `convert`, it is now **polymorphic**, and arg is of a **generic** type **$T**.
 The dollar sign ($) indicates a **type variable**, and it also identifies which parameter is authoritative over the error message.

 This procedure can compile to different versions.
 Each time the compiler sees that the procedure is called with a different concrete type for T (like s32, float32, string or array in the example), it is compiled to a machine-code version for that type.
-The type T has to be derived by the compiler; it can be any type possible.
+The type T has to be derived by the compiler; it can in principal be any type possible.
 Of course: the code of the procedure must make sense for that type, otherwise a compiler error is generated.

 In Jai parlance this is called: **baking out** a copy of the procedure with the polymorphic type(s) fully known.
 For example, when called as `convert(0)`, a version will be compiled for type s32, in line (1) a new version will be compiled for type float32, in line (2) a new version will be compiled for type string, and so on.
 This will happen only once for each type: when the procedure is called again with the same type, the already compiled version for that type will be re-used.
 Polymorphic functions will work correctly as long as the code inside them compiles for the input types.